developmentseed/espa-surface-reflectance/lasrc/README.md

 1. Modified the auxiliary file download scripts to download the VIIRS VJ104ANC products with the VNP04ANC products as backup.
-2. Added a gapfilling algorithm to fill in the gaps in the ozone and water vapor, excluding the full-length gaps in the polar regions.
-Those polar gaps are left as-is.
+2. Added a gapfilling algorithm to fill in the gaps in the ozone and water vapor, using weighted averages of monthly averages.
+3. Created a script to generate the monthly averages.
+This script should be run nightly from the 1st through the 5th of each month in order to create and update the monthly average for the previous month.
+This time range will allow for time lags in the products from the previous month, but also make sure a monthly average is available immediately on the first of each month (even if it isn't quite complete).
-3. Modified the LaSRC code to use these new VIIRS products.
+4. Modified the LaSRC code to use these new VIIRS products.
-4. Changed L8_AUX_DIR environment variable for storing the LAADS aux products to LASRC_AUX_DIR.
+5. Changed L8_AUX_DIR environment variable for storing the LAADS aux products to LASRC_AUX_DIR.
 This matches the environment variable used by LaSRC.